LavirtheWhiolet/gen-text/README.md

       </td>
       <td>
         <p>Random choice with specific probabilities.</p>

-        <p>The alternatives with unspecified probability have their probability calculated automatically.</p>
+        <p>If probability is unspecified then it is calculated automatically.</p>
       </td>
     </tr>
     <tr>